Nelon111/cyberbuddies/README.md

-# Élégance Couture - Fashion House Website
+# Déola's Couture - Fashion House Website

 A complete fashion house website built with HTML, CSS, and JavaScript for our Miva Cybersecurity group project.

 ## Project Overview

-This website showcases a luxury fashion house called "Élégance Couture" and includes all required features for the university assessment task.
+This website showcases a luxury fashion house called " Couture" and includes all required features for the university assessment task.

 ## Features